 All payment should be done through Student Information Management System (SIMS).
-The procedures of Payments are as follows:
+The procedures of payments are as follows:

-- i) Go to the Institute website www.isw.ac.tz and click Student Information Management System, - ii) Log into SIMS by entering your form four index number as Username and your surname in CAPITAL LETTERS as Password,

-- iii) Click the Payment button, - iv) Click Fee Structure button, after selecting your Academic year, Program and Class, - v) Click Preview Invoice button then click View Invoice Details and obtain Control Number, all payment instructions are clearly indicated in the Invoice.
+- Go to the Institute website www.isw.ac.tz and click StudentInformation Management System, - ii) Log into SIMS by entering your registration number as Username and your surname in CAPITAL LETTERS as Password, - iii) Click the Payment button, - iv) Click Fee Structure button, after selecting your Academic year, Program and Class, - Click Preview Invoice button then click View Invoice Details and obtain Control Number, all payment instructions are clearly indicated in the Invoice.